 Spending time in nature does wonders for your mental health.
 Here are some easy ideas that have big benefits.

 We all know that the past few years have significantly changed the way we live our lives on a daily basis.
-And for many people, that means a whole lot of extra stress.
+And for many people, that means a whole lot of change, uncertainty, and unfortunately, extra stress.

 But it’s in life’s most stressful moments that taking time out to look after your mental health and wellbeing is most important.